Discover the 4 Ways COVID-19 is Impacting Transportation’s Final Mile

 It isn’t just clothing and household items that are more frequently making their way to consumers’ homes.
 With widespread social distancing and shelter in place policies, deliveries of groceries and meals are becoming more commonplace.

 On-demand grocery delivery service Instacart recently announced that it plans to hire an additional 250,000 workers to keep up with increased demand.
-This comes on top of it hiring 300,000 workers in recent weeks as COVID-19 has greatly influenced the use of this grocery shopping service.
+This comes on top of it hiring 300,000 workers as COVID-19 has greatly influenced the use of this grocery shopping service.

 The demand for workers is paralleled by the demands on the vehicles and equipment that make these deliveries.
 While vehicle breakdowns are always costly, keeping assets up and running is of particular importance during COVID-19.
 To help ensure the health of its equipment, fleets are turning to asset maintenance software to manage repairs and identify potential for service interruptions so they can proactively address them and maximize uptime.